Moral reasoning

 Moral reasoning is the study of how people think about right and wrong and how they acquire and apply moral rules.
 It is a subdiscipline of moral psychology that overlaps with moral philosophy, and is the foundation of descriptive ethics.

+An influential psychological theory of moral reasoning was proposed by Lawrence Kohlberg of the University of Chicago, who expanded Jean Piaget’s theory of cognitive development.
+Lawrence described three levels of moral reasoning: pre-conventional (governed by self-interest), conventional (motivated to maintain social order, rules and laws), and post-conventional (motivated by universal ethical principles and shared ideals including the social contract).

 Description

 Starting from a young age, people can make moral decisions about what is right and wrong.
 Moral reasoning, however, is a part of morality that occurs both within and between individuals.
 Prominent contributors to this theory include Lawrence Kohlberg and Elliot Turiel.
 The term is sometimes used in a different sense: reasoning under conditions of uncertainty, such as those commonly obtained in a court of law.
 It is this sense that gave rise to the phrase, "To a moral certainty;" however, this idea is now seldom used outside of charges to juries.

-Moral reasoning is an important and often daily process that people use when trying to do the right thing.
-For instance, every day people are faced with the dilemma of whether to lie in a given situation or not.
-People make this decision by reasoning the morality of their potential actions, and through weighing their actions against potential consequences.
+Moral reasoning is involved whenever people decide whether to do what is right, for example whether to tell the truth or to lie.
 A moral choice can be a personal, economic, or ethical one; as described by some ethical code, or regulated by ethical relationships with others.
 This branch of psychology is concerned with how these issues are perceived by ordinary people, and so is the foundation of descriptive ethics.
 There are many different forms of moral reasoning which often are dictated by culture.
 Cultural differences in the high-levels of cognitive function associated with moral reasoning can be observed through the association of brain networks from various cultures and their moral decision making.
 These cultural differences demonstrate the neural basis that cultural influences can have on an individual's moral reasoning and decision making.

 Distinctions between theories of moral reasoning can be accounted for by evaluating inferences (which tend to be either deductive or inductive) based on a given set of premises.
 Deductive inference reaches a conclusion that is true based on whether a given set of premises preceding the conclusion are also true, whereas, inductive inference goes beyond information given in a set of premises to base the conclusion on provoked reflection.